Michael Ashburner: Research and career

-Most of Ashburner's research has been on the model organism Drosophila melanogaster.
+Most of Ashburner's research was on the model organism Drosophila melanogaster.
 Ashburner's career began in the early period of molecular biology prior to the development of most of the recombinant DNA techniques in use today, such as Northern/Southern/Western blotting.
 Nevertheless, by observing patterns of "puffing" in polytene chromosomes, he established the existence of a cascade of genetic controls in the post-larval development triggered by ecdysone.
 The Ashburner model of 1974 became a paradigm for metazoan gene regulation inasmuch as the Jacob-Monod model did for prokaryotes.
-Ashburner collaborated widely and mentored numerous PhD students and Postdoctoral research students during his career.
+Ashburner collaborated widely and mentored numerous PhD students and postdoctoral research students during his career.

 Ashburner was also a member of the consortium that eventually sequenced and annotated the Drosophila melanogaster genome.
 Ashburner's recollections of the sequencing of the D. melanogaster genome forms the basis of a book entitled "Won for All: How the Drosophila Genome Was Sequenced".
 A prolonged effort by his laboratory to characterise the Adh region became invaluable for validating annotation strategies when large-scale genome information became available.
 Ashburner and his colleagues have received funding from the Biotechnology and Biological Sciences Research Council (BBSRC), the Medical Research Council (MRC) and Engineering and Physical Sciences Research Council (EPSRC) for their studies on Drosophila genomics leveraging the D. melanogaster genome and its annotation.